The Founder and Executive Director: Dr. Brenda M. Greene

 Dr. Greene has received many awards and has been inducted into the International Literary Hall of Fame for Writers of African Descent.
-Her awards include the Zora Neale Hurston Literary Award presented by the Brooklyn United Scholarship Association, the Lifetime Achievement Award sponsored by the Brooklyn Oldtimers Foundation, the Lynnette Velasco Community Impact Award sponsored by the Harlem Arts Festival, the Educational Leadership Award sponsored by the Medgar Evers College Community Council, the Medgar Evers College Percy E. Sutton SEEK Women’s Empowerment Award, the City College Women in Arts and Culture Award, and the Phenomenal Women in the Media Award sponsored by Our Time Press.
-Dr. Greene has also received the Determined to Educate Award for Educational Leadership; the Harriet Jacobs Award for Excellence in Literature, presented by the Greater Queens LINKS-Arts Facet; the Betty Smith Arts Award from the Brooklyn Borough President’s Office; the Spirit of Africa Award for Achievements in the Creative Arts and in Connecting the World to the Works of Emerging and Established Writers of Color; and the National Conference of Artists Award for Excellence in the Promotion of Black Literature.
+Her awards include the Lucille Rose NAACP Living Legend Award from the Brooklyn Chapter of the NAACP, the Zora Neale Hurston Literary Award from the Brooklyn United Scholarship Association, the Lifetime Achievement Award from the Brooklyn Oldtimers Foundation, the Lynnette Velasco Community Impact Award sponsored by the Harlem Arts Festival, the Educational Leadership Award sponsored by the MEC Community Council, the MEC Percy E. Sutton SEEK Women’s Empowerment Award, the City College Women in Arts and Culture Award, and the Phenomenal Women in the Media Award sponsored by Our Time Press.
+Dr. Greene has also received the Determined to Educate Award for Educational Leadership; the Harriet Jacobs Award for Excellence in Literature presented by the Greater Queens LINKS-Arts Facet, the Betty Smith Arts Award from the Brooklyn Borough President’s Office, the Spirit of Africa Award for Achievements in the Creative Arts and in Connecting the World to the Works of Emerging and Established Writers of Color, and the National Conference of Artists Award for Excellence in the Promotion of Black Literature.